Keeping those private moments private.

 Most chats are encrypted

 Depending on the service you use, the data is likely to be encrypted.
 Even someone who could intercept the data — like your ISP, for example — probably can’t decipher it.

 You’re just not that interesting

 I’m sorry to disappoint, but you and I just aren’t that interesting to the people who might have the ability to intercept and watch whatever you did on video.

 Yes, all three of those points are qualified: “probably”, “most”, and, of course, you could be “interesting” if you’re in a position of power or have some other sensitive role.
 But it’s extremely unlikely someone would take the time and effort to try and intercept your video chats.

 The most common reason why you might not be OK

 The most common reason video chat is recorded has nothing at all to do with technology, intermediaries, or your position in life.

 It’s simple for the person at the other end to record your video.
 Screen-recording software like Camtasia or QuickTime do it easily.
 The only requirement is that it be running on the computer at one end of the video conversation.
 There is nothing that can be done to prevent that.

 That’s the only scenario I’ve heard of where video chat is, indeed, recorded: someone is lured into an intimate video session that is captured by the person at the other end.
 That person uses that video for blackmail.

 The only other scenario where video recording is theoretically possible is if you or your video partner have malware on your machine.
 I’ve never heard of this happening.

 It’s really all about trust

 If you’re certain you can truly trust the person at the other end, then you probably have nothing to worry about.

-However, if you have any concern at all, the answer is simple: never engage in video activity you wouldn’t want to be made public.
+However, if you have any concerns at all, the answer is simple: never engage in video activity you wouldn’t want to be made public.